tiacsys/bridle/boards/shields/rpi_pico_bb/doc/index.rst

 ======================

 Drives an RGB LED strip that must defined by the shields Devicetree.
-See also Zephyr sample: :zephyr:code-sample:`zephyr:led-strip`.
+See also Zephyr sample: :zephyr:code-sample:`led-strip`.

 .. tabs::